 Spinach Ricotta Gnudi – Tender Italian ricotta dumplings filled with spinach and parmesan and topped with a creamy béchamel sauce and kasseri cheese.
+An amazingly elegant meal perfect for dinner tonight!

 Have you ever tried gnudi before?
 I actually hadn’t even heard of this classic Italian dish until I was researching recipe ideas and was immediately intrigued.
 Dumplings are so tasty and I thought pairing the ricotta base of gnudi with some spinach, parmesan, and kasseri cheese would be incredible!

 I used Stella® Cheeses for all of the cheese in this recipe, which there is a lot of!
-This spinach ricotta gnudi recipe has 3 different cheeses and is truly a cheese lovers dream come true!
+This gnudi recipe has 3 different cheeses and is truly a cheese lovers dream come true!
 I love how authentic Stella® Cheeses are, they take dishes to a whole new level with a touch of historic charm and romantic flavor!

 If you haven’t tried Stella® kasseri cheese yet, it is really amazing!
 It’s a tangy, slightly salty cheese that originated in Greece.
 It’s a harder cheese that adds a distinctive, strong flavor to an overall subtle dish.
 That complement of flavors really makes this classic Italian gnudi recipe stand out!

-This recipe is so perfect for the holiday season!
+This gnudi recipe is so perfect for the holiday season!
 It doesn’t take too long to make and is a great way to feed a crowd with an elegant, impressive dish!

 Do you have a creative recipe idea using Stella® cheese?
 Submit it to Stella®’s “Taste of Authenticity” Recipe Contest” for a chance to win up to $3000.
 Enter HERE!
 I just entered with this Italian Spinach Ricotta Gnudi recipe and I’m sure it’s going to be a winner!

-Notes on spinach ricotta gnudi recipe
+Tips on spinach ricotta gnudi recipe

 - Rolling the dumplings into balls is much easier that into more of an egg shape.
 Unlike gnocchi which are typically long a bit more of an egg shape, rolling these into balls is easiest.